inaka/guidelines/README.md

 10. **Share your knowledge and experience, and learn from others.**

     Take notes on the wiki as you work.
 Share knowledge with your co-workers.
-    For example, each project should have an overview wiki page.
     Do post-project summaries.
-Write down stuff you have learned and make it publicly available on the wiki.
+Write down stuff you have learned and make it publicly available.

 ---